 A. Not necessarily.
 If you are not sure of your status or what your likely status will be by July 2014, you should consider carefully whether you may either require authorisation as an AIFM, or wish to opt-in to that regime.
 Please consider this carefully before contacting the Central Bank to register as a Registered AIFM.
 You are advised to seek registration as soon as you are clear that registration will be the appropriate option for you as at July 2014.
-The AIFM registration form will be made available shortly.
+The AIFM registration form is available from our website.